joshuap15/Olympics-Athlete-Performance-Analysis/README.md

 # Olympics Athlete Performance Analysis

-This repository contains the work done for the MGSC 661 final project by Joshua Poozhikala.
+This repository contains the work done for the MGSC 661 final project.
 The project involves a predictive analysis to identify clusters of athletes based on body composition, focusing on weight and height, and to develop a logistic regression classification model to predict an athlete's success based on these factors.

 ## Project Description